lanpartydb/lib-python/README.md

 - party and party series models,
 - functionality to deserialize parties and party series from TOML, and
-- functionality to serialize parties (but not party series) to TOML
+- functionality to serialize parties and party series to TOML

 to work with data for and from the public [LAN party database by OrgaTalk](https://lanpartydb.orgatalk.de/).